 Bath amenities are a particular obsession of many luxury travelers.
 They don't need to be vast in variety, but carefully chosen, with daily essentials like Q-tips, toothpaste, and razor as well as the bath stuff.

 Standout Room Service

 There's so much variation here.
 Room service can be exquisite and personalized, or perfunctory and so-what.

 - A room-service menu that accurately describes every dish, no guesswork, no surprises.

 - Phone personnel trained to take your order accurately and answer any questions

 - The server knocks and asks where to set up, and asks when to return to clear.

 Lovely presentation makes the difference between 4-star and 5-star room service.
-I want fine tableware and china, and linens, and a hothouse flower in a silver vase.
+Look for fine tableware and China, and linens, and a hothouse flower in a silver vase.

 - When the service is cleared, the cart should be brought to a hidden service area, not left in the hall.

 Housekeeping staff, being minimally skilled and paid, are the hotel personnel most resistant to training.
 But they can excel, and the best hotel maids take fierce pride in their craft.
 This is very detail-oriented work, and the difference is in the details.

 The best housekeeping personnel are extremely observant and not assumptive.
 They cast a wide net for cleaning—including places like under the bed.